flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 The command should download most packages from our binary cache - speeding up the "build" - since we are basing this on an existing release.
 All packages will be installed to `/build/<arch>`.

 You can rebuild individual packages by running `emerge-<arch>-usr PACKAGE`, e.g. `emerge-amd64-usr vim`.
 In this case, no binary cache will be used and the package will always be rebuilt.

+In the case of changing the initramfs (mainly for Dracut and Ignition related work), you first need to rebuild the bootengine package and then the kernel package.
+To make sure that no old initramfs is reused, you can first delete the file `/build/<arch>-usr/usr/share/bootengine/bootengine.cpio` and then rebuild the bootengine and kernel package.

 ### Create the Flatcar Container Linux OS image